Otaiki1/tributePage/README.md

-# productLandingPage
+# tributePage
-A template for a product landing page
+A template for a tribute page